 STONE: Tech savvy TV fans were using France's high-speed broadband Internet connections to illegally download episodes of "Heroes," subtitle them, and put them back on the Web.
 Visit any peer-to-peer downloading site and you'll quickly find "Heroes" and other popular American shows subtitled in languages from Swedish to Spanish, just hours or days after they've been on American TV but months before they'll be seen on the small screen in Europe - a delay largely caused by the time needed for language dubbing.
 So European broadcasters like TF1 are starting to take action by making deals with U.S. networks for online video-on-demand.

 LECHEVALLIER: The NBC team worked two days before broadcast on NBC to include subtitles in the episode, and we receive it Sunday afternoon and we push the content in the night just after the broadcasting in USA.

-Arash Amel, senior analyst at the media research company Screen Digest in London, says that in light of competition from illegal downloading and legal services like YouTube and iTunes, the television industry has a lot of catching up to do.
+STONE: Arash Amel, senior analyst at the media research company Screen Digest in London, says that in light of competition from illegal downloading and legal services like YouTube and iTunes, the television industry has a lot of catching up to do.

-Pirjo Airaksinen, programming director for Channel Four Finland, spearheaded an online video-on-demand deal with Disney/ABC to stream top shows "Desperate Housewives," "Ugly Betty," "Grey's Anatomy," and "Lost."
+STONE: Pirjo Airaksinen, programming director for Channel Four Finland, spearheaded an online video-on-demand deal with Disney/ABC to stream top shows "Desperate Housewives," "Ugly Betty," "Grey's Anatomy," and "Lost."

 STONE: But these new approaches still require payment from consumers, and that can be a problem.
 After all, European TV watchers can find their American favorites online for free.
 Why should they pay to watch them on the Web?
 Analyst Arash Amel doesn't think they will.

 AMEL: Where you see huge usage, it's where content is available for free.
 Now, the key is how do you monetize free, and the answer always comes back to advertising.

-For NPR News, I'm Susan Stone.
+STONE: For NPR News, I'm Susan Stone.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.